Gabriel-p/RemoveNonAsciiChars/README.md

 # RemoveNonAsciiChars

-Simple plugin to replace non-ASCII characters to ASCII by removing accents, and removing the remaining non-ASCII.
+Simple plugin to replace non-ASCII characters to ASCII by removing accents, and remaining non-ASCII characters.

 Turns: